Sour3536/Starting-with-HTML/README.md

-# Project 0

-Web Programming with Python and JavaScript
+# Starting with HTML

 Hi!
 Sourabh Here!
+Been Working on a different account.This is a new one.I will upload all projects here in some time.
-My frist ever project with HTML and CSS.
-It's far from complete but i've tried adding properties such as parallax and also tried bootstrap columns.
-The main page starts from viru.html.
+This was my frist ever project with HTML and CSS.
+It's far from beautiful but i've tried adding properties such as parallax and also tried bootstrap columns.